The New Limited Matrimonial Property Law: What do you need to know?

 1. Administrative obligations

-2. Debts during marriage
+2. Debts during the marriage

-Deviating from the standard regime: marital agreements
+Departing from the default regime: prenuptial agreements

 Conclusion